DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 5. Encourage the user to ask follow-up questions for further assistance.

 g.
 Select **Apply changes**.
-h.
-Test the chatbot with the question "What do you do?"
-You will get a response specific to the new context.
-The same question asked before the context change would have been very generic.
+h. **Test the chatbot** with the question “What do you do?” to see a context-specific response.
+Notably, if you asked the same question before updating the context, the answer would have been more generic.
 ---

 ### Milestone #1: Define & Explore
-You can test the model by going into the playground and chatting with the model.
-Ask some generic questions, and it will give you generic answers.
-At this point, the model is looking for data it was trained on and is not grounded with custom data.
-We were also able to customize the model instructions and context by adding more specific data for responding to user questions.
+You can test the model by heading to the **playground** and chatting with it.
+Ask some generic questions, and you’ll get generic answers.
+At this point, the model is looking for data it was trained on and is **not** grounded with **custom data** yet.
+We were also able to customize the model instructions and context to provide more specific responses to user questions.

 ---

-### Milestone #2: Add Data to Your Project and Explore the Response of Chatbot Post Indexing and Grounding
+### Milestone #2: Add Data to Your Project and Explore the Response of the Chatbot Post Indexing and Grounding

 1. **Enable Managed Identity**
    a.
-Enable MI for both AI service and AI search service.
+Enable **MI** for both **AI service** and **AI search service**.
    b.
-On the browser tab for the Search service resource in the Azure portal, enable the managed identity:
+In the **Search service** resource (in the Azure portal):
       - From the left pane, under **Settings**, select **Identity**.
       - Switch **Status** to **On**.
       - Select **Save**.
    c.
-On the browser tab for the Azure AI services resource in the Azure portal, enable the managed identity:
+In the **Azure AI services** resource (in the Azure portal):
       - From the left pane, under **Resource Management**, select **Identity**.
       - Switch **Status** to **On**.
       - Select **Save**.

 2. **Set API Access Control for Search**
    a.
-On the browser tab for the Search service resource in the Azure portal, set the API Access policy:
+In the **Search service** resource (in the Azure portal):
       - From the left pane, under **Settings**, select **Keys**.
       - Under **API Access control**, select **Both**.
       - When prompted, select **Yes** to confirm the change.

 3. **Assign Roles**
    a.
-The general pattern for assigning role-based access control (RBAC) for any resource is:
+The general pattern for assigning role-based access control (RBAC) to any resource is:
-      - Navigate to the Azure portal for the given resource.
+      - Navigate to the **Azure portal** for the given resource.
-      - From the left page in the Azure portal, select **Access control (IAM)**.
+      - From the left pane, select **Access control (IAM)**.
       - Select **+ Add > Add role assignment**.
-      - Search for the role you need to assign and select it.
-Then select **Next**.
+      - Search for the role you need and select it.
+Then click **Next**.
       - When assigning a role to yourself:
         - Select **User, group, or service principal**.
         - Select **Select members**.